InfoSeeking/IRIS/README.md

 ##Some Extra Notes:
 As of now, the client id is passed with every request in a clientID element.
 This will change with the addition of user authentication.

+There is also the option of specifying a user id to add an extra layer of page specificity.
+That way pages are stored per user id, so two different users could have two different pages with the same id both stored on the server

 ###Format of resource:
 -id - unique number as specified by client, this must be unique for each page, we will use this to store in our indices and we will return the page id's
 -url - optional, if the page is a webpage, we can fetch the content from a URL